 Learn how to make a pillowcase for your bed with any fabric!
 It’s actually very easy.
 Great beginner project.

+Wanna make your now pillowcases for your bedroom or guest room?
+I did too!
 I love switching out pillowcases on my bed with different colors, patterns, and fabrics – depending on the season.
 And it turns out, it’s actually very easy to make your own pillowcases with ANY fabric you want.
-For example, these DIY pillowcases started as a shower curtain!
-Yes, a shower curtain.

 Side note…this project is a great beginner sewing DIY and takes about 15 minutes from start to finish – not bad right?!
 Click through for the sewing tutorial for standard pillowcases.